 Swim Course Details:

-The Ironman 70.3 Vineman swim is staged at Johnson’s Beach in Guerneville, California.
-Water temperatures are typically between 72 and 76 degrees.
+The IRONMAN 70.3 Vineman swim is staged at Johnson’s Beach in Guerneville, California.
+Water temperatures typically range from 70 to 76 degrees.
 If this is the case on race morning wetsuits will be allowed as this falls within USA Triathlon guidelines. (please refer to the USAT website for details of the rules)